Zonisamide - Drug Monograph

 Absorption:

-• Well absorbed orally ( bioavailability >90%)
+• Well absorbed orally (bioavailability >90%)

-• Food does not significantly affect absorption
+• Food delays absorption but does not affect bioavailability

 Distribution: